-The United States Internal Revenue Service regards libraries and museums as interested parties and appraisals prepared by them for gifts that they receive are subject to question.
-This is because some libraries and museums in the past were tempted to compete for gifts by providing high appraisals.
+The United States Internal Revenue Service regards museums as interested parties and appraisals prepared by them for gifts that they receive are subject to question.
+This is because some museums in the past were tempted to compete for gifts by providing high appraisals.
 Consequently, the Association of College and Research Libraries recommends that "to protect both its donors and itself, the library, as an interested party, ordinarily should not appraise gifts made to it."
-Most libraries and museums now follow policies on appraisals similar to ours.
+Most museums now follow policies on appraisals similar to ours.

 When an appraisal is used for tax or insurance purposes, an appraiser must be prepared to defend his appraisal in court.
 This requires an expert knowledge of prices.
 We are not in the business of buying or selling on a daily basis, so we cannot provide current market information as appraisers can.
-Furthermore, appraisers often have much more extensive collections of price guides and related bibliographies than can be found in most libraries.
+Furthermore, appraisers often have much more extensive collections of price guides and related bibliographies.

 Similar considerations apply when appraisals are requested for reasons not connected with gifts and tax deductions.
 Accurate establishment of prices can be a complex procedure, requiring a time-consuming search in auction records and price guides that we are unable to undertake.